Letters from Eric Roland Cotterill to his Mother, 1915 - Part 1

 it did that well too until the elbow was immense I feel

-quite nervous from the congratulations honoured on me.
+quite nervous from the congratulations showered on me.

-The swelling ran right down my wrist & both ankle had a
+The swelling ran right down my wrist & both ankles had a

 kick at it each & then all was right.
-On his successive
+On two successive

 parades the colonel & majors stopped to admire & commiserate

-& that must have ached as [[?]] as all trouble was won over
+& that must have ached as balm as all trouble was soon over.

 (13th) & spent two days here.
-We could see the Gall Face light
+We could see the Galle Face light

 the night before we sighted land which we did at daybreak.